sudesh-p/Mausam/README.md

-A Simple Weather Information and Forecast app.
+A Simple Weather Information and Forecast app.<br>
-Created by:
+Created by:<br>
-Prajwal Bhalerao
+1. Prajwal Bhalerao <br>
-Sudesh Pawar
+2. Sudesh Pawar <br>
-Vedang Jadhav &
+3. Vedang Jadhav <br>
-Vivek Gupta.
+4. Vivek Gupta. <br>

-Used OpenWeather API to capture data in JSON format and render it via the application.
+Used OpenWeather API to capture data in JSON format and render it via the application. <br>